Halfway to Sanity

 The band members disagreed on many things during the album's production, and producer Rey described them as impatient.
-The band toured the world following the album's release, but certain show dates were cancelled after Richie left the band because he did not feel he was getting paid enough.
+The band toured the world following the album's release, but certain show dates were cancelled after Richie left the band due to financial conflicts with Johnny.
 The band hired Blondie drummer Clem Burke (who took the pseudonym "Elvis Ramone") for two shows, until Marky Ramone returned.

 Genres varied significantly throughout the album, with some songs showing the influence of hard rock, heavy metal music, and crossover thrash, while others showcased a bubblegum pop sound.
 Additionally, Joey is heard singing a duet with Blondie vocalist Debbie Harry on "Go Lil' Camaro Go".
 Despite receiving mixed critical reviews, Stephen Thomas Erlewine later wrote that the album was the last time the band "still sounded like they mattered."

 Background

-Prior to producing the album, Daniel Rey had opened for the Ramones in the late 1970s as a member of Shrapnel.
+Before producing the album, Daniel Rey had opened for the Ramones in the late 1970s as a member of Shrapnel.
 He had worked with lead singer Joey Ramone and lead guitarist Johnny Ramone separately when writing songs for Too Tough to Die.
 "I was producing a lot of young bands in my basement," Rey explained.
 "Johnny heard one and said, 'It's better than our last record.'
 He knew that he could get me cheap and I was the only person who got along with Johnny and Joey at the same time."
 In his 2012 autobiography, Commando, Johnny Ramone stated that this period was a "stressful time" for the band.